Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Panamanian citizenship

-After five years of permanent residency , a foreign citizen can apply for Panamanian naturalization.
-The process requires a Spanish language and Panamanian history/geography exam, proof of ties to the country (property, business, family relationships), and renunciation of original citizenship is not required, as Panama accepts dual citizenship .
-The Panamanian passport offers visa-free access to over 140 countries (including all Schengen Area countries, the United Kingdom, and much of Latin America and Asia).
+After five years of permanent residency, you can apply for naturalization.
+The process requires an exam in Spanish and Panamanian history/geography, as well as proof of ties to the country (property, business, family relations).
+Panama accepts dual citizenship with Italy: renunciation of your original citizenship is not required.
+The Panamanian passport allows visa-free entry to over 140 countries, including the entire Schengen Area, the United Kingdom, and much of Latin America and Asia.

 Emirati citizenship

-Emirati naturalization is extremely rare and discretionary .
-There is no automatic path to citizenship.
-The UAE government introduced the possibility of naturalization for investors, scientists, artists, and exceptional professionals in 2021, but grants are individual and unpredictable.
-The vast majority of expats in Dubai will never obtain Emirati citizenship.
-A residency visa (even the 10-year Golden Visa) does not lead to citizenship.
+Emirati naturalization is exceptional and discretionary.
+There is no predictable path.
+Since 2021, investors, scientists, artists, and outstanding professionals have been eligible for naturalization, but this is granted on a case-by-case basis and cannot be claimed.
+The vast majority of expats in Dubai will never obtain citizenship.
+Neither the standard visa nor the 10-year Golden Visa lead to citizenship.

 Banking system comparison